Follow these 9 steps to start using Abstract with your team.

 Create a Team Project to collaborate with other designers and stakeholders.

-Next, you’ll create the Project’s Master—what we call the finalized, approved designs.
-Your team can discuss and decide which designs are considered “final” for each Project.
-Once aligned, your team can import existing Sketch files or create new ones.
+Next, you’ll create the project’s Master—what we call the finalized, approved designs.
+Your team can discuss and decide which designs are considered “final” for each project.
+Once aligned, your team can import existing Sketch or Adobe XD files or create new ones.

 Start new work in Abstract by creating a Branch.